dnl-rss/secureum-slot2-solidity101/02_types.md

 ### 43. Check and Unchecked Arithmetic

+If an arithmetic operation causes the value of a fixed size integer to go above or below its possible range, this results in an *overflow* or *underflow* error, respectively.

 Arithmetic on integers is performed in "checked" mode by default since `v0.8.0`.
-This integrates Open Zepplin's [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) standard into arithmatic operations and will revert transactions that cause integer values to overflow or underflow.
-The "unchecked" mode can be used via `unchecked{ ... }.`
+This integrates Open Zepplin's [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) standard into arithmetic operations and will revert transactions that cause integer values to overflow or underflow.

+The "unchecked" mode can be used via `unchecked{ ... }`.
+Operations resulting in overflow or underflow will "wrap" around to the upper or lower bound of that variable.

 ### 44. Fixed Point Types